Lincoln's Inn: History

 As with the other Inns of Court, the precise date of founding of Lincoln's Inn is unknown.
 The Inn can claim the oldest records – its "black books" documenting the minutes of the governing council go back to 1422, and the earliest entries show that the inn was at that point an organised and disciplined body.
 Henry de Lacy, 3rd Earl of Lincoln had encouraged lawyers to move to Holborn, and they moved to Thavie's Inn, one of the Inns of Chancery, later expanding into Furnival's Inn as well.
-It is felt that Lincoln's Inn became a formally organised inn of court soon after the earl's death in 1310.
+Francis Thynne, a sixteenth-century antiquary who studied medieval manuscripts, concluded that Lincoln's Inn became a formally organised inn of court soon after the earl's death in 1310.

 At some point before 1422, the greater part of "Lincoln's Inn", as they had become known, after the earl, moved to the estate of Ralph Neville, the Bishop of Chichester, near Chancery Lane.
 They retained Thavie's and Furnival's Inn, using them as "training houses" for young lawyers, and fully purchased the properties in 1550 and 1547 respectively.
 In 1537, the land Lincoln's Inn sat on was sold by Bishop Richard Sampson to a Bencher named William Suliard, and his son sold the land to Lincoln's Inn in 1580.
 The Inn became formally organised as a place of legal education thanks to a decree in 1464, which required a Reader to give lectures to the law students there.

 During the 15th century, the Inn was not a particularly prosperous one, and the Benchers, particularly John Fortescue, are credited with fixing this situation.

 In 1920, Lincoln's Inn added its first female member: Marjorie Powell.

+On 31 March 1932 the civil parish was abolished and merged with Holborn.
+At the 1931 census (the last before the abolition of the parish), Lincolns Inn had a population of 121.